PG Tips: Products

 The Brooke Bond name has now been dropped from all packaging and the product is now known as PG Tips.
-PG Tips is available as loose tea, tea bags, and in vending formats.
+It is available as loose tea, tea bags, and in vending formats.
 A "Special Blend" tea, which is the same as the tea blended for the brand's 75th anniversary, is available in tea bag form only.
-The tea used in PG Tips is imported in bulk as single estate teas from around the world and blended in precise proportions set by the tea tasters to make blend 777, which can contain between 12 and 35 single estate teas at any one time (depending on season, etc.) at the Trafford Park factory in the Metropolitan Borough of Trafford, Lancashire.
+The tea used in PG Tips is imported in bulk as estate teas from around the world and blended in precise proportions set by the tea tasters to make blend 777, which can contain between 12 and 35 estate teas (depending on the season, etc.) at the Trafford Park factory in the Metropolitan Borough of Trafford, Greater Manchester.

 PG Tags, tea bags with a string, were launched in 1985.
 Tetrahedron-shaped tea bags, branded as "Pyramid Bags," launched in 1996.
 The tetrahedral bag was designed to help the tea leaves move more freely, as loose tea moves in a teapot, and supposedly create a better infusion.
 One 2011 version of the product packaging made the claim: "The PG Tips pyramid tea bag gives the tea leaves 50% more room to move around than a flat conventional tea bag.
-So the tea bag works more like a miniature tea pot.
-This allows for all the freshness to be released for the best tasting cup of PG."
+So the tea bag works more like a miniature teapot.
+This allows for all the freshness to be released for the best-tasting cup of PG."
 During the T-Birds era, the tetrahedral tea bags were remade with a "freeflow" material to allow further infusion of the tea.

-In Scotland, Ekaterra sells a specially developed blend of PG called Scottish Blend.
+In Scotland, Lipton Teas and Infusions sells a specially developed blend of PG called Scottish Blend.
 It is marketed as being specially blended to optimise taste in the soft waters of Scotland.

-In Ireland, Ekaterra sells tea under the Lyons brand.
+In Ireland, Lipton Teas and Infusions sells tea under the Lyons brand.

 As of 2011, a "Special Moments" range was released, initially as the "New Ones."
 These teas were made by pressing the leaves at different stages.
 In 2014, Unilever introduced a new range of fruit, herbal, and green teas under the PG Tips brand.

+In 2023, PG Tips announced the creation of a quick-brew teabag that could brew a cup of tea in 60 seconds.
+This resulted in the teabags being "the market's only square tea bags," at the cost of discontinuing the pyramid bags.

 Advertising

-Unlike the blended teas many companies were producing, Brooke’s teas were pure, high quality teas from India and China.
+Unlike the blended teas many companies were producing, Brooke's teas were pure, high quality teas from India and China.
 Brooke realised the importance of advertising early on, introducing the slogan, "Good tea unites good company, exhilarates the spirits, banishes restraint from conversation and promotes the happiest purposes of social intercourse."